guilhermesilveira/generativemagic/docs/encyclopedia.md

 ## New Card Discovery
 > A card is selected and put back on top.
 The cards are spread and the selected one is learned or revealed.
 - Guilherme: The recognition method is simplified with the use of a single key card.

+## Odd or Even
+> Jordan
+> Generalization by Guilherme Silveira:
+> 13 (or more) cards where the information regarding odd/even of the previous 4 tells you which one was picked.